-In 2015, credit and debit card fraud caused losses of nearly $22 billion.
+Credit and debit card fraud cause losses in the billions.
 Anything that can reduce the impact of fraud will significantly improve confidence throughout the payments marketplace and save businesses money.
 One potential way to fight fraud is through the use of biometrics — your uniquely identifying personal features like fingerprints, voice, face, or eyes.
 Let’s take a look at how biometrics may be used for added security in payments.

 - Understanding Payment Authentication